eric-le-12/torchbox/README.md

 4. To few metrics

 I therefore release torchbox, a Deep Learning implementation tool for students, and scientists that can tackle these aforementioned problems. torchbox provides you a fast, clean, structured and repeatable implementation and fine-tuning of your custom Deep Learning models.
 Moreoever, you can add as many metrics as you can to measure your model, all you need to provide is the metric's class and its methods.
 For example, we already integrated all of Sklearn metrics, all you need to do is provide the metric method names, example: f1_score, precision_score, etc...
-No more painful metrics coding!!
+No more painful metrics coding!!!

 # What it provides